GIST-CSBL/G2D-Diff/README.md

 - Multiple GPUs (Check available GPU IDs)
 > accelerate launch --num_processes=2 --gpu_ids=0,1 distributed_G2D_Diff.py

-It will take about a week with four gpus, but the time may vary depending on the environment.

 Check the comments in the python file for further information about the source code (distributed_G2D_Diff.py)

 ## For training condition encoder
 - ConitionEncoderPretraining.ipynb

-It will take a few hours, but the time may vary depending on the environment.

 Check the comments in the notebook for further information about the source code.

 ## For training G2D-Pred
 - G2DPredTraining.ipynb

-It will take about one or two days, but the time may vary depending on the environment.

 Check the comments in the notebook for further information about the source code.